-The final category of cycling mirror are the on-lens mirrors.
-These are very high quality mirrors that attach directly to the inside of your eyeglasses.
-They are very small, and have an adjustable swivel base.
+The final category of cycling mirrors is the on-lens mirrors.
+These are very high-quality mirrors that attach directly to the inside of your eyeglasses.
+They are very small and have an adjustable swivel base.

 Several companies make these, including Third Eye.